jeremymcrae/denovonear/README.md

 indels).

 Other options are:
+ * `--rates PATH_TO_RATES`
  * `--deprecated-genes data/deprecated_ddg2p_hgnc_ids.txt`
  * `--cache-folder PATH_TO_CACHE_DIR`
  * `--genome-build "grch37" or "grch38" (default=grch37)`

+The optional rates file is a tabe separated file with three columns: 'from', 'to', and 'mu_snp'.
+The 'from' column contains DNA sequence (where the length is an odd number) with the base to change at the central nucleotide.
+The 'to' column contains the sequence with the central base modified.
+The 'mu_snp' column contains the probability of the change (as per site per generation).

 The deprecated gene ID file is a manually generated file for the genes where the code failed to retrieve coordinates from Ensembl, so it's built from the